 Duties and Responsibilities:

-- Adjust the 2014 sustainable workplace criteria to ensure actions and metrics are relevant to campus and Skidmore’s sustainability goals;
+- Re-evaluate the sustainable workplace criteria to ensure actions and metrics are relevant to campus and Skidmore’s sustainability goals;

 - Create materials and resources to support program participants;